 Misinformation and disinformation campaigns are almost impossible to control.
 And despite the efforts of places like Google, Facebook, and Twitter, no one is sure where to draw the line.
 If a government outlaws specific content, there are hundreds of ways to circumvent the law.
 And the arrival of the Streisand effect ensures that nothing on the Internet ever truly goes away.

-By forcing bigots, racists, conspiracy theorists, and all sorts of unsavoury characters to the darker corners of the Web, we make it easy for these movements to grow in echo chambers unquestioned and unchecked.
+By chasing bigots, racists, conspiracy theorists, and unsavoury characters to the Web’s darker corners, we make it easy for these movements to grow in echo chambers, unquestioned and unchecked.
 In fact, by limiting them to their own worlds, members of these sects can easily forget that their ideas aren’t normal or acceptable.

 Some argue that de-platforming fragments false messages and makes people with these vile views harder to find.
-This opinion is somewhat true.
-It was one of the problems Hitler’s critics had when trying to stop the dictator’s rise to power.
+This opinion is somewhat accurate.
+It was one of Hitler’s critics’ problems when they tried to stop the dictator’s rise to power.
 However, word-of-mouth and social sharing are still very much a thing.

-If people feel out of place, in need of answers, and rejected by the rest of society, they’ll actively seek out platforms popular with people who are more accepting.
-The genuine feelings, opinions, and reasoning behind these hateful attitudes are still there unaddressed and festering under the surface.
-These individuals will still be hateful or cruel.
+Suppose people feel out of place, in need of answers, and rejected by the rest of society.
+In that case, they’ll actively seek out platforms popular with more accepting people.
+The genuine feelings, opinions, and reasoning behind these hateful attitudes are still there, unaddressed and festering under the surface.
+These individuals will still be vicious or cruel.
 And even worse, they’ll get sneakier about it.

 Platforming vs Addressing Alternative Behaviours and Beliefs